Exponential self-similar mixing by incompressible flows: First geometric construction

-\begin{remark} When $u$ is divergence-free equation \eqref{e:transport} agrees with the continuity equation~\eqref{e:continuity} and therefore the velocity field $u$ is compatible with the time-dependent domain $E$ if and only if the characteristic function $\rho(t,x):= 1_{E(t)}(x)$ is a distributional solution of~\eqref{e:continuity}.

-Note that the latter condition makes sense also if $u$ and $E$ are not regular (we just need that $u$ is locally in the class $L^1$, and that $E$ is a measurable subset of $I\times\R^2$) and therefore can be taken as a weak notion of compatibility. \end{remark}

-In the rest of this section we address the following question: given a time-dependent curve $\Gamma$, or a time-dependent domain $E$, under which assumptions there exists a compatible velocity field $u$ which is divergence-free?
+In the rest of this section, we address the following question: given a time-dependent curve $\Gamma$ or a time-dependent domain $E$, characterize under which conditions there exists a compatible, divergence-free velocity field $u$.

-We begin with a basic statement, which we then specialize according to our specific needs.
+We begin with a general result, which we then specialize according to our specific needs.
+The proof of this result is postponed until the end of this section.

-\begin{proposition} Let $\Gamma$ be a time-dependent curve in $\R^2$ with time interval~$I$ and of class $C^k$ with $k\ge 2$, and let $\bar r:I\to(0,+\infty)$ be a continuous function.
-Assume that for every $t\in I$ the normal velocity $v_\nn(t,\cdot)$ has compact support, \footnoteb{This requirement is clearly redundant when $\Gamma$ is closed.} and satisfies
+\begin{proposition} Let $\Gamma$ be a time-dependent curve of class $C^k$, $k\ge 2$, in~$\R^2$ on the time interval~$I$, and let $\bar r:I\to(0,+\infty)$ be a continuous function.
+Assume that, for every $t\in I$, the normal velocity $v_\nn(t,\cdot)$ has compact support\, \footnoteb{This requirement is clearly redundant when $\Gamma$ is closed.} and satisfies